 Apple is used to nourish the coat and fur, while honey produces a shiny and lustrous coat.
 The ingredients have been chosen and formulated in order to provide a pH level that is perfectly suited to cats.

-To apply the dry shampoo, spray it down the cat from the neck to the tail and then massage it into the coat.
+To apply the dry shampoo for cats, spray it down the cat from the neck to the tail and then massage it into the coat.
 Towel dry before brushing.
 The shampoo is not only great for routine bathing but can also be used to spot clean if your cat comes home covered in mud or other dirt.

 Burt’s Bees uses wholesome ingredients, it’s easy to apply, and its low cost means that it is the best waterless cat shampoo for the money.
 It is a little bit sticky, however, and some cats will dislike the hissing noise of the spray.